 How It Works

-The process begins with an interview, followed by a visit to the home by a board-certified behavior analyst (BCBA) who conducts an assessment and develops a treatment plan for your child.
-The BCBA will train a second specialist, a registered behavioral technician (RBT), to implement the plan in the home setting, providing ABA therapy 4-30 hours per week.
+The BCBA will create a treatment plan for your child.
+The BCBA will train a second specialist, a registered behavioral technician (RBT), to implement the plan in the family home.
+ABA therapy will be conducted 3-30 hours per week.
 The BCBA supervises the RBT, observes some of the home sessions (either in person or via telehealth), and offers feedback.
 The child’s progress is measured and reassessed.
 If necessary, goals are adjusted depending on the child’s needs.

 ABA therapy is covered by private insurance carriers: Aetna, Blue Cross Blue Shield of Illinois (BCBSIL), Cigna, and Optum (UnitedHealth Group).
 Sign up for services or contact Sign up for services or contact us at ABATherapy@envisionunlimited.org, Danielle Walters, Ph.D., at firstname.lastname@example.org, or Jameera Jackson at email@example.com.